wangziwei08/LTR-insertion-time-estimation/README.md

 install.packages("ape")
 ```

-Use ape to calculate the
+Use ape package to calculate the insetion time based on "T = K/(2r)"
 ```
 library(ape)
 library(xlsx)